My Approach

 Force vs Flow

-Once you start to recognise the traits in yourself, the next step is seeing how your day-to-day thinking, behaviour, and decisions can increase pressure and stress in your life.
+Once you recognise these traits in yourself, the next step is to see how your day-to-day decisions and behaviour increase the stress in your life.

 People operate in two patterns of behaviour — forcing progress, despite increasing pressure, or working in a more balanced, sustainable way.